jknehr/recruiting/elevator/README.md

 This function should output:
 1. What floor each elevator is at for every point in time to a file.
 Even if the input does not have continuous time (like in the example above it skips from time 0 to time 10), you should tick time forward by 1 unit in continuous fashion, logging the locations of each elevator in the system at all times.
-2. Before existing, the function should also write out summary statistics for what the min, max, and mean `total time` and `wait times` were for all passengers.
+2. Before exiting, the function should also write out summary statistics for what the min, max, and mean `total time` and `wait times` were for all passengers.
 Have a look at the full distribution - what information stands out to you?

 ## Deliverables
 1. Deliver your solution as a python project committed into a publicly accessibly Github repository.
 2. Write a README file that explains how to run your solution.
-Also include a short discussion about your assumptions and what simplfications or trade-offs you to thought through during your time with this project.
+Also include a short discussion about your assumptions and what simplfications or trade-offs you thought through during your time with this project.
 3. You will be presenting your solution in front of the team in the office.
 Be prepared with any additional resources you might want available to you for that presentation.